anyboards/boardsbe/README.md

 #### `App` launch configuration

-Development environment can be run by hand
+Development environment should be run by hand
 ```bash
 task -t Taskfile.dev.yaml env
 ```
-In this case use `App` launch configuration.
 Development containers should be also stopped by hand
 ```bash
 task -t Taskfile.dev.yaml stopenv
 ```